cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 - Debug the error instance itself
 - Prevent Cypress from failing the test

-This is documented in detail on the {% url "Catalog Of Events" catalog-of-events %} page.
+This is documented in detail on the {% url "All Events" all-events %} page.

 ## {% fa fa-angle-right %} Can I override environment variables or create configuration for different environments?